Cartoon Network (Asia)

-Cartoon Network is a pan-Asian free to air via IPTV and pay television channel that primarily broadcasts animated series.
+Cartoon Network is a pan-Asian television channel that primarily broadcasts animated series.
 Operated by Warner Bros.
 Discovery under its International division, the channel is broadcast from its headquarters in Singapore and Jakarta, Indonesia to audiences in its country of location, as well as to Hong Kong and several areas in the Asian continent.
-It was launched on October 6, 1994.
+It was launched on 6 October 1994.

 History

 1990s

+In January 1994, it was announced that TNT and Cartoon Network would launch by the end of the year.
+They were supposedly launched as a 24-hour services on the Apstar 2 satellite service.
+Ahead of the channel's launch, Thai and Mandarin audio tracks were already being planned.

 On 6 October 1994, Turner Broadcasting System Asia Pacific launched Cartoon Network Asia on both Apstar 1 and Palapa-B2P.
-It operated from 6:00 a.m. to 9:00 p.m., with Turner Classic Movies Asia (formerly Turner Network Television Asia) taking the remainder of the daily schedule.
-During that time, Cartoon Network Asia was originally a 24-hour cable and satellite TV channel devoted to animated cartoons and classic films called TNT & Cartoon Network Asia and the service only had 4 different audio tracks including English, Mandarin, Thai and Japanese.
-Originally devoted to classic animated cartoons from studios such as Warner Bros., MGM and Hanna-Barbera, Cartoon Network Asia has since expanded to include more contemporary programming as well as its original productions, starting with its first original series to air in Asia in 1997 called Dexter’s Laboratory.
+The channel was launched at 12:00 pm (SG/HK time).
+It was broadcast for 14 hours between 6:00 a.m. to 8:00 p.m., while Turner Classic Movies (formerly TNT) took the remainder of the daily schedule and broadcast 10 hours of movie programming from Turner's libraries.

+During that time, Cartoon Network Asia was originally a 24-hour cable and satellite TV channel devoted to cartoons and classic films called TNT & Cartoon Network Asia and the service only had 4 different audio tracks including English, Mandarin, Persian and Japanese.
+Originally devoted to classic cartoons from studios such as Warner Bros., MGM and Hanna-Barbera, Cartoon Network Asia has since expanded to include more contemporary programming as well as its original productions, starting with its first original series to air in Asia in 1997, Dexter’s Laboratory.
+By New Year's Eve 1995, both TNT & Cartoon Network Asia were broadcast in 20 countries and territories across pan-Asia via satellite.

 Sometime during the 1990s, Cartoon Network Asia launched a separate 24-hour feed of its service on the PAS-2 satellite along with TNT Asia.

-On 4 January, 1999, Cartoon Network Asia began to offer Hindi-dubbed versions of its shows in addition to English, Mandarin, Cantonese, Thai, Korean, Japanese, Filipino and Malay including Scooby-Doo, Where Are You!, The Flintstones, The Jetsons, SWAT Kats: The Radical Squadron, The Mask: The Animated Series, The Addams Family, The Real Adventures of Jonny Quest, Captain Planet and certain other select programs including Garfield and Friends, The Twisted Tales of Felix the Cat, The Little Lulu Show and Crocadoo.
+On 4 January 1999, Cartoon Network Asia began to offer Hindi-dubbed versions of its shows in addition to English, Mandarin, Cantonese, Thai, Korean, Japanese, Filipino and Malay, with dubs of shows such as Scooby-Doo, Where Are You!, The Flintstones, The Jetsons, SWAT Kats: The Radical Squadron, The Mask: Animated Series, The Addams Family, The Real Adventures of Jonny Quest, Captain Planet and other select programs.

-On 22 August 1999, Cartoon Network Asia was officially rebranded, introducing new bumpers, new original productions and a new graphical package.
+On 22 August 1999, Cartoon Network Asia was rebranded, introducing new bumpers, new original productions and a new graphical package.